scenedoc/api-samples/README.md

 ## Authentication

-SceneDoc's API uses `Basic` auth for authentication where the Access Key ID is the Username and the Token is the password.
+SceneDoc's API uses `Basic` auth for authentication where the Access Key ID is the username and the Token is the password.
 Some tools/libraries will allow you to provide username and password when authenticating.
 If you are required to generate the Basic Authorization header manually, <a href="https://gist.github.com/brandonmwest/a2632d0a65088a20c00a" target="_blank">here</a> is a link to a resource which will help you generate these headers.